 The moonlight shined on her like a spotlight, following her as she walked through the field.
 The dandelion seeds started to float around the woman, spinning in circles around the woman’s waist and arms.
 She gently catches one from the air and cupped it within her hands.
 With her fingers, she carefully stroked the seed before letting it fly away in the wind.
 She smiled as she sung.

-“Oh, precious children, I shall take you away
+“Sleep precious children, as I shall take you into the night,

 The dream became blurred as monochromatic colors of gray flash in Fiona’s vision.
 Purple dots appeared, then red dots, and then blue dots, until she could see nothing but purple, red, and blue dots on a gray surface.
 The beautiful singing faded away and was replaced by the ringing of Fiona’s ears.